 The X-ray energy spectroscopy method was used to measure the gap voltage experimentally.
-The data analysis was carried out to find out the end point of the Bremsstrahlung spectrums.
+The data analysis was carried out to find out the endpoint of the Bremsstrahlung spectrums.
 The endpoint of the Bremsstrahlung spectrum provides the information of maximum gap voltage across the drift tube.
-The various X-ray spectrums were fitted using a standard Bremsstrahlung equation at different power level.
+The various X-ray spectrums were fitted using a standard Bremsstrahlung equation at different power levels.
 The error between analytically calculated and experimentally measured gap voltage is ~5%.
 The cavity has been successfully tested with the beam.
-The bunched beam was accelerated through DTL-1 to get designed energy gain of 325 keV/A, with spiral buncher (SB) off.
+The bunched beam was accelerated through DTL-1 to get a designed energy gain of 325 keV/A, with spiral buncher (SB) off.
 After optimizing the beam transmission through DTL-1 the SB was powered and tuned.
-The measured current was increased by factor of two indicating bunching effect.
+The measured current was increased by a factor of two indicating a bunching effect.
 The cause of low transmission through DTL-1 was large bunched width at the entrance of the SB, ~7 ns.
 Since the acceptance of the SB is 2-3 ns, SB cannot provide efficient longitudinal matching at the DTL-1 entrance.
-The bunch length could not measure after spiral buncher since there is no longitudinal diagnostic device is available, in the MEBT section of HCI.
+The bunch length could not measure after the spiral buncher since there is no longitudinal diagnostic device is available, in the MEBT section of HCI.

 IH Drift Tube Linear Accelerator